MichaelRCruz/web-scraper/README.md

 # Web Scraper

-This is a web-scraping application designed to detect the existence of specified content on a web page.
-The application is capable of detecting both static and dynamically rendered content.
+This is a web-scraping application designed to detect specified content on a web page.
+The application is built to detect both statically and dynamically rendered content.
 There is a considerable and significant time factor involved.
 For example, I'm estimating five hours for one machine to work through a list of 35,000 websites.
 Future development will attempt to address this issue.
+An immediate solution is to run the application on multiple machines pulling from the same Redis store.
+Also, the number of concurrently running "worker" scripts can be increased, but their effectiveness is contingent on your machine's specifications.

 ### Approach Taken